Pitt-RAS/IARC10/Resources/GuideToGit.md

     3. Proof that the feature/bugfix works

 And then wait for someone to approve your PR, and then merge!
-    (If you have merge conflicts, that's a seperate issue)
+    (If you have merge conflicts, that's a seperate issue, that can be fixed in github)

 # Merging Conflicts or Issues when pushing (PEOPLE WHO FORGOT TO PULL -- that means you :) )
 Remember to check if you are on the correct branch by using "git checkout" and "git status" for any changes